meetzaveri/react-donut/README.md

 # react-doughnut 🍩
 Simple and customizable doughnut chart component for react projects.
+This app is bootstrapped with create-react-app(Scaffolding)

 ### Watch Demo [here](https://react-donut-mfquwypnpg.now.sh/)